easybiblabs/oauth2-client-php/docs/index.md

 The implementations of `AbstractSession`, together with `TokenRequest`, are the heart of this library.
-They wrap a Guzzle `Client`, which communicates with the OAuth server.
+They wrap a Guzzle `Client`, which communicates with the OAuth2 server.
 They also allows you to attach any number of Guzzle clients to the session, which will thereafter have access to the token necessary to make requests against resource servers.